NuGet/Home/proposed/2022/DotnetListPackageMachineReadableJsonOutput.md

 * [--all option](https://github.com/NuGet/Home/issues/11551) for dotnet list package.

-* Return different exit codes if any vulnerabilities, deprecations, outdated package is [detected](https://github.com/NuGet/Home/blob/dotnet-audit/proposed/2021/DotNetAudit.md#dotnet-audit-exit-codes).
+* Return [different exit codes](https://tldp.org/LDP/abs/html/exitcodes.html) if there is any error while rendering json output or if any vulnerabilities, deprecations, outdated package is [detected](https://github.com/NuGet/Home/blob/dotnet-audit/proposed/2021/DotNetAudit.md#dotnet-audit-exit-codes).
+It's important choose to the exit codes and provide easy ways to look up docs on each error code (see [example](https://github.com/dotnet/templating/blob/main/docs/Exit-Codes.md#106)).
+We could enhance `problems` section to include `errorCode` for easy lookup later.